A picture of prison bars up close with a brick floor

 On June 12, 2025, the U.S. Supreme Court released its decision in A.J.T. v.
 Osseo Area Schools, a case that could’ve shook the very foundation of disability civil rights.
 The Court ruled that students with disabilities have the right to seek justice for discrimination in schools without facing legal barriers that don’t exist in workplaces, housing, or other areas of public life.
 Here’s why this case matters and what you need to know.

-What is the A.J.T. v.
+What Is the A.J.T. v.
 Osseo Area Schools Case About?

 This case is about whether federal disability rights laws require children with disabilities to meet a strict “bad faith or gross misjudgment” standard when suing because they experienced discrimination in K-12 public schools.
 This standard means that families would have to prove that school districts and/or administrators acted with a level of intent beyond negligence or indifference, requiring evidence of dishonesty, ill will, or a conscious disregard for the student’s rights This high standard is not required to prove disability discrimination in any other context, including in the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act, which only require showing that the defendant acted with “deliberate indifference.”